amartid/Flask-CRUD-List-App/README.md

 ## Overview

-The Persons List App is a CRUD web app built using Flask web framework and SQLite to store the database.
+The People List App is a CRUD web app built using Flask web framework and SQLite to store the database.
 It allows users to manage a list of persons, providing functionality to add, edit, and delete person entries.
+App handles form validation, pagination (5 people per page) and search functionality for the list of people.

 ## Features